“Why are you interested in law school?”

 - Join a student organization related to your area of interest such as the Pre-Law Student Association or Mock Trial.
 These opportunities will help you make connections not only to law professionals, but also to other pre-law students at St. Olaf.

-- Volunteer at a law office or seek a summer internship to gain experience and to explore to the daily tasks of attorneys and other law professionals.
+- Volunteer at a law office or seek a summer internship to gain experience and to explore the daily tasks of attorneys and other law professionals.

-- Observe a class at one of the local law schools (the University of Minnesota Law School, the Mitchell Hamline School of Law, or the University of St. Thomas School of Law) by contacting the admissions department.
+- Observe a class at one of the Minnesota law schools (the University of Minnesota Law School, the Mitchell Hamline School of Law, or the University of St. Thomas School of Law) by contacting the admissions department.

 You can start learning about the Law School Admission Test (LSAT) by attending a Pre-Law workshop, researching the test online, and/or exploring the LSAT preparation materials available in the Piper Center.